dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 # [Visual Studio](#tab/visual-studio)

-Press **Ctrl-F5** to run the app in non-debug mode.
+Select **Ctrl-F5** to run the app in non-debug mode.

 [!INCLUDE[](~/includes/trustCertVS.md)]

 * Visual Studio starts [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview) and runs the app.
 Notice that the address bar shows `localhost:port#` and not something like `example.com`.
 That's because `localhost` is the standard hostname for your local computer.
 When Visual Studio creates a web project, a random port is used for the web server.
-* Launching the app with Ctrl+F5 (non-debug mode) allows you to make code changes, save the file, refresh the browser, and see the code changes.
-Many developers prefer to use non-debug mode to quickly launch the app and view changes.
+* Launching the app with Ctrl+F5 (non-debug mode) allows you to:

+  * Make code changes.
+  * Save the file.
+  * Refresh the browser and see the code changes.
   * You can launch the app in debug or non-debug mode from the **Debug** menu item:

   ![Debug menu](start-mvc/_static/debug_menu50.png)